UNDERSTANDING INFLATABLE BOARD CONSTRUCTION

 Single layer drop stitch is what you’ll find in most boards below $600, big box store brands, high volume boards that are found on many shopping sites as well as companies trying to gain entry into the paddleboard market on price alone.
 The material is not very rigid inherently, boards made with single layer construction have a bouncier feel and are more susceptible to puncture and leakage.
 Some companies are using single layer construction but give their materials made-up names to imply they are a fusion style material.
 It is another area where a buyer has little information to go on other than what is claimed by the manufacturer, and since there is no universally accepted naming convention or "SUP police", many companies will take advantage of this.

 It is also very common for companies using single layer materials to compensate with an over-the-top rail layer setup (implying 3 or 4 "layers") that offers no actual benefit because, if the core is weak, you cannot add strength to it after the fact.

 ANAHOLA BOARD CO. does NOT nor will ever use single layer construction in the manufacturing of any SUP boards.

 FUSION (DROP STITCH FABRIC + WOVEN FABRIC + PVC COATING)

-Fusion construction is a sweet spot for balance of weight, rigidity, and cost effectiveness.
+Fusion/ MSL (Monocoque Structural Laminate) construction is a sweet spot for balance of weight, rigidity, and cost effectiveness.
 The top and bottom sheets of the drop stitch have two layers of fabric that are permanently bonded to each other, and a layer of PVC coating on the outside of this double ply fabric.
 The resulting board is significantly more rigid and puncture resistant than a single layer board.
 Expect this construction in boards from $700-$900 and up.
 The added rigidity of the material allows boards to be made in 5” thickness without having to resort to excessive board thickness for the sake of rigidity.
+It also provides a smoother printing surface lending itself to higher resolution graphics.